 Patrick McDonald has been the Artistic Director of Green Thumb Theatre since 1988; prior to that he was the Artistic Director of Great Canadian Theatre Company in Ottawa.
 He has directed over 75 productions for Green Thumb and has overseen the commissioning and development of more than 50 new plays for children, teens and young adults.
 He has commissioned work from emerging writers like Dave Deveau and Michelle Riml and established writers Morris Panych, Joan MacLeod and George F. Walker.
 During his tenure Green Thumb productions have won numerous Jessie Richardson Awards, several Betty Mitchell Awards, and three Canada Council Awards for Outstanding Production for Young Audiences.
 McDonald has been nominated for many awards and has received Jessie Richardson Awards for both directing and “continued excellence in the field of theatre for Young Audiences”.
 In 2009 he received the Jessie Richardson Award for Career Achievement.
 He has directed across the country at theatres including The Belfry, The Grand Theatre, Alberta Theatre Projects, National Arts Centre, Vancouver Playhouse, Gateway Theatre, Manitoba Theatre for Young People and Arts Club Theatre.
 He has been a two time member of the Canada Council’s Theatre Advisory Committee and has sat on many peer juries at the provincial and federal levels.

 Nadine joined the touring department of Green Thumb Theatre in 2006 and has enjoyed every moment with the company since.
 She took on the role of General Manager in 2011, and was the company lead on the its $1.6 Million Campaign to restore the Halls at Carleton, where Green Thumb now makes its permanent home.
 Enthusiastically involved in the arts & culture community in Vancouver, nationally and internationally, Nadine volunteers her time with several other organizations.
-She sits on the Jessie Review Committee (for the Jessie Richardson Theatre Awards Society); is the TYA Caucus Chair for PACT; the Board Chair for Out Inner Space Dance Society, and is very proud to be the Treasurer for the Board of the International Performing Arts for Youth Society (IPAY).
-Nadine is a life long Vancouver resident and happily calls East Vancouver home.
+She sits on the Jessie Review Committee (for the Jessie Richardson Theatre Awards Society); is actively involved with PACT; is the outgoing Board Chair for Out Inner Space Dance Society, and is very proud to be the Vice President for the Board of the International Performing Arts for Youth Society (IPAY).
+Nadine is a lifelong Vancouver resident and happily calls East Vancouver home.

 Shawn is a playwright and actor who has lived and worked in Vancouver since 1988.
 His work has been produced by Vancouver TheatreSports, The Arts Club, The Vancouver Playhouse, Touchstone Theatre and Pacific Theatre.
 His play Prodigal Son won the Jessie Richardson Theatre Award for Outstanding original Script.
 As an actor, Shawn has worked for most of Vancouver’s professional theatre companies, and performs regularly as a company member of Bard on the Beach.
 Shawn is the Instructor and Program Leader for the LEAP Playwriting Intensive for Teen Writers at the Arts Club Theatre, and aside from assisting Green Thumb’s Artistic Director, for the past four years he has facilitated the creation of The Edge Project, Green Thumb’s youth driven collective creation for high school students.